gnowland/auto-deselect-uncategorized/readme.md

 **License:** GPLv3 or later
 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

-Automatically deselect the "Uncategorized" category (or your default category) when another is selected; select it when no others are selected.
+Deselect "Uncategorized" (or your chosen "default category") when others are selected; re-select it when no others are.
+Gutenberg-ready.

 ## Description ##